farimarwat/Profile-Image-Maker/README.md

-**Note: Cartoon effect applicatiion requires image dimension of 1:1 (square).
+**Note: Traditional cartoon effect requires image dimension of 1:1 (square).
 If you feed in an image which is not squared, it will be skewed.**
 #### Premium Cartoon Effect:

 ```